Cheap ticket alerts

 The tool contains any improvements impacting our services in the next 12 weeks.

-TransPennine Express services WILL NOT operate on the following routes in both directions:
+TransPennine Express services WILL NOT operate on the following routes in both directions until further notice:

-TransPennine Express WILL NOT be operating between Carlisle and Glasgow Central in both directions whilst Glasgow Central High Level station is closed.
+TransPennine Express WILL NOT be operating between Carlisle and Glasgow Central in both directions until the station is open in full.

 We know cancellations can be frustrating, and often it can leave you feeling unsure of what your options are.
 The information below will help you get you on your way, as easily and quickly as possible.